acertio/mvp_gnap_privacy/redirect.md

 #### Improvements

-One of the major improvments to our work is fiding a solution to verify the did keys provided in the register page.
+Our current use of did is not our target architecture.
+Currently we simply use a did key stored within the user record in the database.
+The did is used as part of the login process, because we didn't want to modify a flow well known to the average users.
-We can't let someone use someone else did key.
+The register window is not functional (wasn't a goal of this release), and so we created 2 demo users.
+A quick patch would require to verify the did keys provided in the register page, and make sure we have the correct authorizations for casbin in place.

-The most basic solution is the creation of a database mapping every employee with his did key and use it to verify if the did key provided match with the name and the rest of the provided informations.
+Longer term objective is to implement passwordless in a proper way.